OneDSix/RconCore/README.md

 This is a library for interacting with and hosting a server using the [Source RCON Protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol).\
 It is intended for raw use; there are no presets or built-in commands.

-Originally forked from [Kronos666/rkon-core](https://github.com/Kronos666/rkon-core), and is fully backwards compatible, as well as compatible with most forks.\
+Originally forked from [Kronos666/rkon-core](https://github.com/Kronos666/rkon-core), and is fully backwards compatible, as well as compatible with most forks.

+## Changelog

+Beside these changes, this project is a drop-in replacement for Kronos666/rkon-core.

-It should be noted that the class `net.kronos.rkon.core.Rcon` was renamed to `net.kronos.rkon.core.RconClient` to distingush it from `net.kronos.rkon.core.RconServer`.
+- `net.kronos.rkon.core.Rcon` was renamed to `net.kronos.rkon.core.RconClient` to distinguish it from `net.kronos.rkon.core.RconServer`.
+- All constructors of `net.kronos.rkon.core.RconClient` no long need the string to be passed in as `byte[]`, and instead a normal `String` value.
+- Finished command handling code, and created the helper class `net.krono.rkon.core.RconServer.RconAcceptor` for multi-threading incoming requests.
+- Added and clarified some documentation.

 ## Installing
 [![](https://jitpack.io/v/OneDSix/RconCore.svg)](https://jitpack.io/#OneDSix/RconCore)